Your Guide to CBD and Intermittent Fasting

 Intermittent fasting helps people to control their weight (and other awesome benefits – more on those later) by helping them to restrict their calorie intake and instigate a number of small changes within the body that encourage the burning of fat.

 IF essentially helps to limit the production of insulin which helps your body to breakdown fat cells more effectively.
 It also heightens the level of Human Growth Hormone that helps with muscle gain and to lose weight.

 Now that we understand exactly what is meant by intermittent fasting, here’s a closer look at the best practice you should follow before getting started.

-1. Make sure that IF is right for you
+1. Make sure that intermittent fasting is right for you

-IF sounds great, right?
+Intermittent fasting sounds great, right?
 But before jumping into intermittent fasting, it’s important that you take the time to make sure that it’s right for you.
-There’s a few key areas that you’ll want to look at including your schedule, your general health and your habits.
+There are a few key areas that you’ll want to look at including your schedule, your general health, and your habits.

 Secondly, it’s important that your body can handle intermittent fasting.
 You should be aware of any underlying conditions that might affect you and make sure that your relationship with food is compatible with intermittent fasting.

-Finally, it’s important that you think about your habits and whether IF will improve or exacerbate them.
+Finally, it’s important that you think about your habits and whether Intermittent fasting will improve or exacerbate them.
 If you have sleeping and stress issues, for example, you might find that intermittent fasting will do more harm to them.